thomkenn/GroupMeBot/README.md

 ## Code operation

-Code grabs the most recent message every 5 seconds.
+Every 5 seconds, code checks if the time is between 5-645am ET, 8-845, 13-14.
+If so, it grabs the most recent message.
 If its a new message it hasnt seen before, it will check if it matches user1, user2, or it includes the preset phrase.
 If it matches any of those 3 criteria it will launch the 'like' function, which likes the message.

+Notes: Times are set bet